 There was a significant increase in cyber threat activity within the Caribbean region in 2023.
-Whilst this was a cause for concern, we used it as a trigger to enhance our cyber security posture to minimize the likelihood of any present or future attack on our systems.
+While this was a cause for concern, we used it as a trigger to enhance our cyber security posture to minimise the likelihood of any present or future attack on our systems.

-Transitioning into 2024, we continue to emphasize our attention on the migration to cloud-based technologies and the digitization of our remaining legacy processes.
-Our goal remains the provision of exceptional customer experience through the effective digitization of our systems.
+Transitioning into 2024, we continue to emphasise our attention on the migration to cloud-based technologies and the digitization of our remaining manual processes.